Ko-Oh (2014)

 Program Note

 In 2010, I read two interesting articles on lullabies.
 One asserted that the most effective way to induce sleep in babies is to play a recording of the heartbeat of their mothers.
-The other concerned a contest of lullabies (to see who could get babies to fall asleep the fastest) in Vienna, Austria in the 1970's.
+The other concerned a contest of lullabies (to see who could get babies to fall asleep the fastest) in Vienna, Austria, in the 1970s.
 The contest winner was a Korean folk lullaby sung by a Korean grandmother.
 Whether or not the articles were reliable, they were inspiring enough for me to compose a piece about them.

-The first movement begins with repeated low drum sounds (heartbeats) giving birth to the breathing sound.
-From there, the solo viola part emerges and evolves into a quasi-improvisatory and exotic melody, which foreshadows the lullaby in the last movement.
+The first movement begins with repeated low drum sounds (heartbeats), which give birth to the breathing sound.
+From there, the solo viola part emerges and evolves into a quasi-improvisatory and exotic melody, foreshadowing the lullaby in the last movement.
 The nocturnal mood continues in the relatively more active middle section.
-Descending lines emerge from high, metallic sounds, like light from twinkling stars, and get interwoven complexly to culminate in a turbulence.
+Descending lines emerge from high, metallic sounds, like light from twinkling stars, and get interwoven complexly to culminate in turbulence.
 Towards the end, the long descending line of the solo viola gradually sinks back to the dark and calm beginning.

 Sleep, sleep, our baby.